slarnett/slarnett/README.md

 Here are some ideas to get you started:
 -->
-My name is Stephen and I've been in Help Desk, now Professional Services(fancy title for projects), and I'm trying to transition to using more cloud technologies.
+My name is Stephen and I've been in Help Desk, now Professional Services(fancy title for projects), for over 4 years and I'm trying to transition to using more cloud technologies.

 - I’m currently working on learning Bash, Markdown, Git, Github (*it's not easy for me*), Azure (**I have *some* experience), Linux\*, and Python!
 - I’m looking to collaborate on anyting really.
 I'm willing to learn.